PRUNERS/ReMPI/README.md

      sh ./example_x86.sh 16
      ls -ltr .rempi # lists record files

+# MPI functions that ReMPI records and relays
+ReMPI record and replay results of following MPI functions.

+## Blocking Receive

+  * MPI_Recv

+## Message Completion Wait/Test

+  * MPI_Wait/Waitany/Waitsome/Waitall
+  * MPI_Test/Testany/Testsome/Testall

+In current ReMPI, MPI_Request must be initialized by following "Supported" MPI functions.
+Wait/Test Message Completion functions using MPI_Request initializaed by "Unsupported" MPI functions are not recorded and replayed (Unsupported MPI functions will be supporeted in future).

+  * Supported
+    * MPI_Irecv
+    * MPI_Isend/Ibsend/Irsend/Issend
+  * Unsupported
+    * MPI_Recv_init
+    * MPI_Send/Ssend/Rsend/Bsend_init
+    * MPI_Start/Startall
+    * All non-blocking collectives (e.g., MPI_Ibarrier)

+## Message Arrival Probe

+  * MPI_Probe/Iprobe

+## Other sources of non-determinism

+Current ReMPI version record and replay only MPI and does not record and repaly other sources of non-determinism suca as OpenMP and other non-deterministic libc functions (e.g., gettimeofday(), clock() and etc.).

 # Using ReMPI with TotalView

 Since ReMPI is implemented via a PMPI wrapper, ReMPI works with Totalvew (Parallel debugger).
 The common use case is that you first record a buggy behavior in ReMPI record mode without TotalView and then replay this buggy behavior with TotalView in ReMPI replay mode.
 There are two methods to use ReMPI with TotalView.